swift-server/swift-service-lifecycle/README.md

 ### Starting the lifecycle

-Use `Lifecycle::start` function to start the application. start handlers passed using the `register` function will be called in the order the items were registered in.
+Use `Lifecycle::start` function to start the application.
+Start handlers passed using the `register` function will be called in the order the items were registered in.

 `Lifecycle::start` is an asynchronous operation.
 If a startup error occurred, it will be logged and the startup sequence will halt on the first error, and bubble it up to the provided completion handler.